ScilifelabDataCentre/OrderPortal/INSTALLATION.md

     $ cd xyz
     $ sudo -u nginx git clone https://github.com/pekrau/OrderPortal.git

-Create the `site` subdirectory using the template:
+Create the subdirectory for your site using the `site` template:

     $ cd OrderPortal/orderportal
     $ sudo -u nginx cp -r site xyz

-The files in your `xyz` directory may need modification for your needs.
+The files in your `xyz` directory most likely need to be modified.
 In particular, the YAML files may need to be adjusted or replaced.

-All Python commands below rely on the Python path being correctly set.
-This can be included in a `.bashrc` file or executed interactively:

-    $ export PYTHONPATH="${PYTHONPATH}:/var/www/apps/xyz/OrderPortal"

 Download and install the required third-party Python modules using the `requirements.txt` file.
-Whether you should do this as `root` or some other user depends on your policy.
+Whether you should do this as `root` or some other user depends on your local policy.

     $ sudo pip install -r requirements.txt

-The command code examples below assume that the PYTHONPATH environment variable has been set, as shown above.

 Settings file
 -------------